miloyang/Password-Generator/README.md

 When you click on the button to generate a password, you will be presented with a series of prompts for password criteria.
 When prompted for the length of the password, you will be able to choose a length of at least 8 characters and no more than 128 characters.
-The other prompts will include selection such as the inclusion of lowercase, uppercase, numeric and/or special characters.
+You will then be asked to confirm what characters you would like to include in your password, such as the inclusion of lowercase, uppercase, numeric and/or special characters.
-After each prompt is answered, the input will be validated.
+After each confirm is answered, the input will be validated.
 At least one character type needs to be selected.
-When all prompts are answered, a password that matches the selected criteria will be generated, and is displayed in an alert.
+When all requirements are answered, a password that matches the selected criteria will be generated, and is displayed in an alert.
 The page will have a responsive layout that adapts the viewport, when you resize the page or view the site on various screens and devices.

 ## Credits